-While we work towards the next release for the FXmod we would like to take you on a journey through 15 years of mod development, and give you an overview of the features that are currently in the FXmod - and give a preview at what is to come still.
+As we continue work on the next release for the FXmod we would like to take you on a journey through 15 years of mod development, and give you an overview of the features that are currently in the FXmod - and a preview at what is to come, still.

-One of the first tools that was scripted, the HW In-Game Music player was designed to allow players to customize the BGM music while in-game.
-It supports the entire HW1/2 OST, as well as several other tracks by Paul Ruskay and others.
+One of the first tools that we scripted, the HW In-Game Music player was designed to allow players to customize the BGM music while in-game.
+It overrides the default ambient/battle music settings in the map's .level file.
+The Music Player supports the entire HW1/2 OST, but also comes with several other space themed tracks - including ones by Paul Ruskay!

-By default the Music Player will randomly select a track at the start of each match, and then select another one after the current track is finished.
-Press [F1] or click the music note icon on the left sidebar to open the Music Player, which supports the following functions:
+By default the Music Player will randomly select tracks to play.
+Press [F1] or click the music note icon on the left sidebar to open the Music Player and customize your BGM experience:

 - Play the next track (in order).
 If enabled, it will move from track 04 -> 05 -> 06 etc.

 - Repeat the current track indefinitely.

 - Open OST Index.
 This will toggle the song list you see in the screenshot above.
 Here you can browse and manually select the track you want to play.
 You can navigate the pages using the < > buttons in the middle.

 Everyone enjoys collectibles.
 That said, we felt that the Steam Achievements for Homeworld were a bit lackluster, so we designed our Achievements system.